-Nowadays product recommendation engines can understand customers in real time and suggest the best matching using several different machine learning algorithms.
+Product recommendation engines can now understand customers in real time and suggest the best match using several machine-learning algorithms.

-Usually they using different kind of data stored personalizing entirely category pages or search results, display most relevant offers on the homepage, etc.
+Usually, they use different kinds of data stored, personalizing category pages or search results entirely, displaying the most relevant offers on the homepage, etc.

-I this article I'm going to show you some of the best recommendation algorithms and explaining how they're implemented improving e-commerce recommendations.
+In this article, I will show you some of the best recommendation algorithms and explain how they are implemented to improve e-commerce recommendations.

-Artificial Intelligence (AI) refers to the use of data by machines, robots and systems that have been trained to express and simulate human thinking.
+Artificial Intelligence (AI) uses data from machines, robots and systems trained to express and simulate human thinking.

-The process behind all this is simpler than it seems.
-You have a lot of data, and special ML-based tools or models can be used to learn patterns, similarities and behaviors.
-The results will in turn help you make better predictions, estimates and forecasts.
-However, through machine learning, human decision makers must intervene to see if the predictions are accurate and adjust the model for future processes.
+The process behind all this is more straightforward than it seems.
+You have a lot of data, and special ML-based tools or models can be used to learn patterns, similarities and behaviours.
+The results will, in turn, help you make better predictions, estimates and forecasts.
+However, human decision-makers must intervene through machine learning to see if the predictions are accurate and adjust the model for future processes.

 On the other hand, deep learning works similarly to machine learning models, but deep learning uses more than one million data points and can determine whether the prediction is correct.
-Since deep learning is a self-learning system, manual intervention is no longer required, so the results can be used immediately.
+Since deep learning is a self-learning system, manual intervention is no longer required to use the results immediately.

 Different types of recommendation systems

-Although terms such as artificial intelligence, machine learning, data mining or neural networks used to build recommendation systems sound very complicated, the idea behind them is simple: you have a series of intelligent calculations and algorithms that can gradually understand your customers and be able to predict their preferences.
+Although terms such as artificial intelligence, machine learning, data mining, or neural networks used to build recommendation systems sound very complicated, the idea behind them is simple: you have a series of intelligent calculations and algorithms that can gradually understand your customers and predict their preferences.

 - Number of past purchases